MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/performance/animation-timing-api.md

 You can use the callback function to animate almost anything, for example, SVG, Canvas, or as we show here, CSS properties.
 The callback function has one incoming *time* parameter, which represents the time the callback function is called.
 This is a `DOMHighResTimeStamp`, a high resolution time measured from the beginning of the navigation of the page. `DOMHighResTimeStamp` is measured in milliseconds accurate to a thousandth of a millisecond.
 This time value isn't directly comparable with `Date.now()`, which measures time in milliseconds since 01 January 1970.
 If you want to compare the *time* parameter with the current time, use [`window.performance.now`](https://msdn.microsoft.com/library/hh973355(v=vs.85).aspx) for the current time.

+> [!NOTE]
-> NOTE: Changing the time value from `DOMTimeStamp` to `DOMHighResTimeStamp` was a change in 2012 (see Editors Draft of the [W3C Timing control for script-based animation](http://go.microsoft.com/fwlink/p/?LinkID=229562) specification).
+> Changing the time value from `DOMTimeStamp` to `DOMHighResTimeStamp` was a change in 2012 (see Editors Draft of the [W3C Timing control for script-based animation](http://go.microsoft.com/fwlink/p/?LinkID=229562) specification).
 Earlier versions of the W3C specification used the DOMTimeStamp, which allowed you to use `Date.now` for the current time.
 The difference being `DOMTimeStamp` has a millisecond precision and `DOMHighResTimeStamp` has a minimal precision of ten microseconds.

 ## Browser support